nryisu/correction_pseudo_features_pipeline/scRNA_DEGs_pipeline/alignment/alignment.md

 sh 0index.sh
 # alignment
 sh 1alignment.sh
-# mv mapping bamfile to one directory named 'bam' and then merge to count matrix.
+# move the mapping bam files to one directory, like named 'bam' and then merge  them to a count matrix.
 sh 2_feature.sh